fluree/to-do-lists-generator/README.md

 ### **Querying and Transacting Data within the application**

 Now that you have some data inside we can dive into the way we structure [queries](https://docs.flur.ee/docs/1.0.0/query/overview) and [transactions](https://docs.flur.ee/docs/1.0.0/transact/basics) in the application.
+As this is a simple to do list we will be able to create a new list with 1 or more set of tasks, and each task has an assignee.
+We are also able to delete a task and edit a task's name and completion status.

 First lets review the functionality that is connected to the DB and the data that is being recieved and sent.